DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

               default: iode.dt
         Outputs:
           obj:
-              name: Control Prameter Dependent
               description: Control Prameter Dependent Class
         url: /documentation/mdl01/ControlParameterDependent/ControlParameterDependent
    AverageClassicalGradient:
-        description: The Average Control solve an optimal control problem which is constructed to control the distance between the average of the states in the last time and a given final target.
-The states are defined via a parameter-dependent linear system of differential equations
+        description: The Average Classical Gradient solves an optimal control problem which is constructed to control the distance between the average of the states in the last time and a given final target.
-          $$\dot{x}(t,\nu)=A(\nu)x(t,\nu)+B(\nu)u(t)$$
-          The optimum is computed applying different iterative algorithms based on gradient descent methods.
 This function solve a particular optimal control problem using the classical gradient descent algorithm.
 The restriction of the optimization problem is a parameter-dependent finite dimensional linear system.
 Then, the resulting states depend on a certain parameter.
-Therefore, the functional is constructed to control the average of the states with respect to this parameter.
+Hence, the functional is constructed to control the average of the states with respect to this parameter
+              $$ \frac{1}{\vert \mathcal{K} \vert} \sum_{\nu \in \mathcal{K}}x(T,\nu) = xt  $$.
+        little_description: The Average Classical Gradient solves an optimal control problem
         autor: AnaN
         MandatoryInputs:
           iCPD: